ibm-cloud-docs/account/manageorg.md

   * To edit user roles at the org level, click the Actions icon ![Action icon](../icons/action-menu-icon.svg), and select **Users**.
     {: #listmembers}

     Depending on how you want to modify the user permissions, select or clear the check box for a specific role.
 The roles that you can assign at the organization level are Manager, Billing manager, and Auditor.
-For more information, see [Cloud Foundry roles](/docs/iam?topic=iam-cfroles).
+For more information, see [Cloud Foundry roles](/docs/iam?topic=iam-cfaccess#cfroles).

   * To edit user roles for a specific space, click the org in which the space is assigned.
 Then, click the name of the space.

     Depending on how you want to modify the user permissions, select or clear the check box for a specific role.
 The roles that you can assign at the space level are Manager, Developer, and Auditor.
-For more information, see [Cloud Foundry roles](/docs/iam?topic=iam-cfroles).
+For more information, see [Cloud Foundry roles](/docs/iam?topic=iam-cfaccess#cfroles).

   * To manage your domains, click the Actions icon ![Action icon](../icons/action-menu-icon.svg) for the respective org, and select **Domains**.
     {: #managedomains}

     As an account owner or organization manager, you can view the system domain and add custom domains for applications that are built within an org and its spaces.
 If you're a space manager, this page displays read-only list of the domains that are assigned to the space.

     If you add a custom domain, you must configure your DNS server to resolve your custom domain to point to the {{site.data.keyword.Bluemix_notm}} system domain.
 In this way, when {{site.data.keyword.Bluemix_notm}} receives a request for your custom domain, it's properly routed to your app.
 The system domain is always available to a space, and custom domains might also be allocated to a space.
 Apps that are created in a space might use any of the domains that are listed for that space.
-For more information about creating and by using custom domains, see [Creating and using a custom domain](/docs/apps?topic=creating-apps-updatingapps).
+For more information about creating and by using custom domains, see [Managing your domains](/docs/apps?topic=creating-apps-update-domain).

   * To manage the allocated quota for an org, click the Actions icon ![Action icon](../icons/action-menu-icon.svg) for the respective org, and select **Quotas**.
     {: #managequota}